monogon-dev/monogon/README.md

 - Use _File → Import Bazel project_... to create a new project from `.bazelproject`.

 After running the first sync, everything should now resolve in the IDE, including generated code.

+It's strongly recommend to use our project presets for file watchers and other IDE features.
+Run this command and re-open the project in order to install them:

+    bazel run intellij/localconfig $(pwd)